 Increased apremilast systemic exposure has been observed in patients with severe renal impairment (CrCl < 30 mL/min).
 Therapy with apremilast should be administered cautiously in these patients.
 Initial dosage titration and maintenance dosage should be reduced in accordance with the product package labeling.

 Moderate Potential Hazard, High plausibility.
-Applies to: Malnourished, Anorexia/Feeding Problems, Weight Loss/Failure to Thrive
+Applicable conditions: Malnourished, Anorexia/Feeding Problems, Weight Loss/Failure to Thrive

 Apremilast therapy has been associated with weight loss.
 During controlled clinical trials, weight reduction between 5% to 10% of body weight was reported in 10% of patients treated with apremilast compared to 3.3% of those receiving placebo.
 Weight change should be monitored during apremilast therapy, particularly in patients suffering from anorexia, malnutrition, or excessive weight loss.
 Physicians should evaluate patients for any unexplained or clinically significant weight loss, and discontinuation of apremilast should be considered if appropriate.